doodledaron/admin-panel-vue/README.md

 # Vite Vue Project - Shapy User panel

-This is a project built with Vite and Vue.js, an user panel the
+This is a project built with Vite and Vue.js, an admin panel the

 ## Table of Contents